ifelsebreak/MatchFlix-flutter/README.md

 When you both swipe right on the same movie you have a match and get notified and you can stream the movie or schedule a movie night.

-You can also undo your swipe and call back a swiped card from off screen.
+You can also undo your swipe and call back a swiped card from off screen by tapping the 🔄 button.

+If you tap on a movie it takes you to a screen with more details about the movie itself (score, genres, plot, etc).

 Made with Flutter and Dart, uses themoviedb.org API for movie data.